CenterForStatistics-UGent/pim/README.md

 Overview
 --------

 pim is a package providing probabilistix index models in R, and is available on CRAN.
 The stable release can be installed using `install.packages("pim")`.
-The development version in this repo can be installed using the `devtools` package.
+The updated stable version in this repo can be installed using the `devtools` package.

     devtools::install_github("CenterForStatistics-UGent/pim")

+If you want to install the development version in the branch `devel`, you can use:

+    devtools::install_github("CenterForStatistics-UGent/pim", ref = "devel")

 Older versions
 --------------